sib-swiss/containers-introduction-training/docs/course_material/3_dockerfiles.md

     If you are using a computer with an Apple M chip, you have the less common ARM system architecture, which can limit transferability of images to (more common) `x86_64/AMD64` machines.
 When building images on a Mac with an M chip (especially if you have sharing in mind), it's best to set the `DOCKER_DEFAULT_PLATFORM` to `linux/amd64` with `export DOCKER_DEFAULT_PLATFORM=linux/amd64`.

 !!! note "The argument of `docker build`"
     The command `docker build` takes a directory as input (providing `.` means the current directory).
-This directory should contain the `Dockerfile`, but it can also contain more of the build context, e.g. (python, R, shell) scripts that are required to build the image.
+This directory should contain the `Dockerfile`, but it can also contain more of the build context, e.g. (Python, R, shell) scripts that are required to build the image.

 What has happened?
 What is the name of the build image?